Modern Autohaus home in Austin, TX, showcasing a classic car collection in an illuminated garage.

 Luxury car garage in Austin, Texas, featuring classic cars like a yellow Mini pickup and Porsche.

-Living spaces sit directly above an open garage, maintaining a constant visual connection between the two.
+The structure is organized to clearly connect home and garage.
+Living spaces sit directly above the open garage, maintaining a constant visual connection between the two, a strategy seen in other homes where elevated living areas remain visually tied to the space below.
 The upper level projects forward, opening the garage vertically at the rear while forming a covered carport beneath the bedroom at the front.

 Wide shot of a luxury car collection in a modern garage at AUTOHAUS Austin, Texas.

-Material choices reinforce how the space is meant to function.
-Lightweight insulated concrete composite blocks create a tightly sealed structure with clean air and a stable interior environment.
-It’s a garage designed to spend time in, not just pass through.
+The garage is designed to support an active car collection, where vehicles are not just stored but regularly used, worked on, and experienced as part of daily life.
+Material and structural decisions reinforce that intent.
+Lightweight insulated concrete composite blocks create a durable, tightly sealed enclosure, resulting in a garage with clean air and a stable interior environment.
+It’s a space designed to spend time in, not just pass through or park a car.

-The level of detail reflects a close collaboration between architect and builder.
+The level of detail and craftsmanship reflects a close collaboration between architect and builder.
 Custom steel doors and windows were fabricated on site with Risinger & Co, allowing precise control over proportion and performance.
-The process mirrors the work happening inside the space.
+The process mirrors the work happening inside the garage.
 Hands-on.
 Iterative.
 Exact.

 Luxury multi-level garage in Austin, TX, featuring classic cars, a Ferrari mural, and modern design.